IMCI-PLUS/.github/profile/README.md

 IMCI-PLUS is an interdisciplinary, Pan-African-EU research partnership aimed at improving the management of pediatric lower respiratory tract infections (LRTI) – the leading cause of child morbidity and mortality in Sub-Saharan Africa.
 By emphasizing capacity strengthening and mutual learning, the project works towards integrating point-of-care lung ultrasound (PLUS) into healthcare policy and routine clinical practice.

 IMCI-PLUS operates in diverse healthcare settings across three Sub-Saharan African countries: **Senegal**, **South Africa**, and **Tanzania**.
 The project combines a prospective randomized controlled trial (RCT) with implementation research (IR) to assess the real-world impact (antibiotic prescribing and clinical outcomes) and economic impact (cost and cost-effectiveness) of incorporating PLUS into LRTI management.

+## Available repositories

+### REDcap data

+- RCT-Data-Ingestion: Python code for exporting data from a remote REDCap instance

+## Multimodal data

+- multimodal_data_review

+### Implementation Research (IR)

+- IR_monitoring: R code for a dashboard for monitoring the collection of quantitative data
+- IR_analysis: R code for analysing facility assessments and observations